hashicorp/terraform-provider-azurerm/website/docs/r/qumulo_file_system.html.markdown

 * `admin_password` - (Required) Initial administrator password of the Qumulo File System.
 Changing this forces a new resource to be created.

-* `delegated_subnet_id` - (Required) Delegated subnet ID for Vnet injection.
-Changing this forces a new resource to be created.

 * `initial_capacity` - (Required) Storage capacity in TB.
 Changing this forces a new resource to be created.

 * `marketplace_plan_id` - (Required) Specifies the marketplace plan ID.
 Changing this forces a new resource to be created.

 * `storage_sku` - (Required) Storage Sku.
 Possible values are `Performance` and `Standard`.
 Changing this forces a new resource to be created.

+* `subnet_id` - (Required) Delegated subnet ID for Vnet injection.
+Changing this forces a new resource to be created.

 * `user_email_address` - (Required) The email address.
 Changing this forces a new resource to be created.

-* `availability_zone` - (Optional) Availability zone.
+* `zone` - (Optional) Availability zone.
 Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the File System.